 Toussaint asks why this combination of five beats distributed across a sixteen-step cycle should be so popular:

-So why, out of the sixteen patterns above, is son clave so much more popular than the others?
-Toussaint attributes it to son clave’s “rhythmic oddity.”
-There are no pairs of hits located directly across from each other across the circle.
-If there were, the pair would tend to divide the pattern in half, making you hear two simpler eight-beat patterns rather than one more complex sixteen-beat pattern.
-Son clave can’t be broken down into smaller symmetrical pieces.
+Why, then, out of the sixteen patterns above, is son clave so much more popular than the others?
+Toussaint attributes it to son clave’s “rhythmic oddity,” meaning that there are no pairs of hits located directly across from each other across the circle.
+If there were, the pair would tend to divide the pattern in half, making you hear two simpler eight-step patterns rather than one more complex sixteen-step pattern.
+Because of its oddness, son clave can’t be broken down into smaller symmetrical pieces.

 Okay, so son clave has desirable rhythmic oddity.
 But so do many other beats.
 What else does son clave have?
 Toussaint points to some special symmetries hidden in the beat.
 Any rhythm comes with a “shadow rhythm” with an implicit hit in between each of the actual ones.
 When you’re drumming, your hands or sticks reach their maximum height at the onsets of the shadow rhythm, so while you may not hear it, you feel it, and both you and your listeners can see it.